Powers of the fire service in the United Kingdom

-The powers of the fire service in the United Kingdom are extensive, but vary from jurisdiction to jurisdiction.
+The powers of the fire service in the United Kingdom are extensive, but vary between jurisdictions.
 These powers generally only apply to members of public fire and rescue services.
 Powers are granted to firefighters in England & Wales by virtue of the Fire and Rescue Services Act 2004, in Scotland by virtue of the Fire (Scotland) Act 2005 and in Northern Ireland by virtue of the Fire and Rescue Services (Northern Ireland) Order 2006.
 Whilst the three acts are almost identical in effect, they word the powers differently and vary in relation to the issuance of warrants.

-England & Wales
+England and Wales

 In emergencies

 A fire and rescue authority may authorise in writing an employee for the purposes of section 44 of the Fire and Rescue Services Act 2004 (separate from authorisation under section 45 below, which is only granted to some firefighters).

 They may do anything they reasonably believe to be necessary for the purpose of: